Victor Heringer: Biography

 Heringer's final work to be published during his lifetime was a translation to Portuguese of Loung Ung's 2000 memoir First They Killed My Father, which came out in Brazil in 2017 through HarperCollins.
-The same year, he was included by Forbes Brasil in their "UNDER 30 in Literature" list.
+The same year, he was included by Forbes Brasil in their "UNDER 30 in Literature" list, and one of his poems was featured in the anthology É Agora como Nunca, edited by singer Adriana Calcanhotto.

 Throughout most of his life Heringer struggled with depression.
 On March 7, 2018, three weeks prior to his 30th birthday, he was found dead near his apartment in Copacabana following an apparent suicide by self-defenestration.
-On June 9, 2018, his publisher Companhia das Letras announced that, as a tribute to him, they would re-issue all of his works; they had already re-published his first novel Glória some months prior, and a complete anthology of his poems was originally announced to be released in 2019.
-In one of his final interviews, from October 2017, he stated that he was working on a third novel, scheduled to be published in 2018 and inspired by his travels across South America, India and Indonesia, but it is unknown if he was able to finish it prior to his death.
+On June 9, 2018, his publisher Companhia das Letras announced that, as a tribute to him, they would re-issue all of his works; they had already re-published his first novel Glória some months prior, and a volume of his complete poetry, containing previously unpublished pieces and originally announced for a 2019 release, eventually came out in 2024.
+In one of his final interviews, from October 2017, he stated that he was working on a fourth novel, scheduled to be published in 2018 and inspired by his travels across South America, India and Indonesia, but it is unknown if he was able to finish it prior to his death.

-A posthumous collection containing seventy of Heringer's crônicas, Vida Desinteressante, came out through Companhia das Letras in 2021.
+A posthumous collection containing seventy of Heringer's crônicas, Vida Desinteressante, came out through Companhia das Letras in 2021; it was nominated for another Prêmio Jabuti the following year.
+An English translation of O Amor dos Homens Avulsos was published by Peirene Press on July 11, 2023, following an earlier translation to Italian by Safarà Editore.
+The English translation was a finalist for the 2023 John Leonard Prize given by the National Book Critics Circle.

+In 2024, Peirene published an English translation of Glória.
+In early 2025, O Amor dos Homens Avulsos was translated into French for Éditions Denoël.